sombriks/enterprise-kotlin-handbook/docs/0011-kotlin-basics.md

 ## Control flow

-Things happen from top to bottom, from left to the right unless it's async or just a function declaration, then it will happen only when it's called.
+Things happen from top to bottom, from left to the right, unless it's async or just a function declaration, then it will happen only when it's called.
 Then again, top to bottom, left to the right.